deadbaed/vim-epitech/readme.md

 as well off [epitech's emacs config](https://github.com/Epitech/epitech-emacs).

 ## social
-written by [x4m3](https://philippeloctaux.com), and hopefully made better by you.
+written by [phil](https://philippeloctaux.com), and hopefully made better by you.

 licensed under the **mit license** (see [license.txt](license.txt)).

-development is done on [x4m3.rocks!](https://git.x4m3.rocks/x4m3/vim-epitech), but feel free to send an email to **p [at] philippeloctaux [dot] com** to report a bug or an issue or an idea to improve the plugin.

 ## changelog
 because changelogs are better than git dumps, right?